TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS AND PROPERTY MANAGEMENT

 Section 1120.2060 Duration of Contracts − General

-a) General.
+a) General

 b) The contractual obligation of both parties in each fiscal period succeeding the first is subject to the appropriation and availability of funds.
-The contract shall provide that, in the event that funds are not available for any succeeding fiscal period, the remainder of such contract shall be canceled without penalty to, or further payment being required by, the IOC.
+The contract shall provide that, in the event that funds are not available for any succeeding fiscal period, the remainder of the contract shall be canceled without penalty to, or further payment being required by, the IOC.
 This provision applies to only those contracts that are funded in whole or in part by funds appropriated by the Illinois General Assembly or other governmental entity.

-c) Conditions for Use of Multi-Term Contracts.
+c) Conditions for Use of Multi-Year Contracts

-A multi-term contract may be used when:
+A multi-year contract may be used when:

 1) special production of definite quantities or the furnishing of long-term services are required to meet IOC needs; or

-2) a multi-term contract will serve the best interests of the State by encouraging effective competition or otherwise promoting economies in State procurement.
+2) a multi-year contract will serve the best interests of the State by encouraging effective competition or otherwise promoting economies in State procurement.
 The following factors are among those relevant to such a determination:

-A) firms that are not willing or able to compete because of high start-up costs or capital investment in facility expansion will be encouraged to participate in the competition when they are assured of recouping such costs during the period of contract performance;
+A) firms that are not willing or able to compete because of high start-up costs or capital investment in facility expansion will be encouraged to participate in the competition when they are assured of recouping those costs during the period of contract performance;

 B) lower production costs because of larger quantity of service requirements, and substantial continuity of production or performance over a longer period of time, can be expected to result in lower unit prices;